Statuses in Latin with translation. Quotes in Latin with translation

 Amor et deliciae humani generis - love and joy of the human race |

-Amor, ut lacrima, ab oculo oritur, in cor cadit - love, like a tear - is born from the eyes, falls on the heart
+Amor, ut lacrima, ab oculo oritur, in cor cadit - love, like a tear, is born from the eyes, falls on the heart

 Amor non quaerit verba - love does not seek (does not require) words

-Amor fati - love of fate
+Amor fati - love for fate

 Amor et deliciae humani generis - love and joy of the human race

-A die - From this day
+A die - From this day forward

 A solis ortu usque ad occasum - from sunrise to sunset